swissfintechinnovations/ca-mortgage/wiki.md

 - dicts/lists with dash style
 - only necessary quotes, if you have to use them use single quotes
 - use references for items repeating more than 2 times
-- note order of tags (nice to have)
+- note order of fields (nice to have)
 ---

+**Best practice yaml syntax**
 APIs are defined according to the [OpenAPI Specification (OAS)](https://swagger.io/specification/).
 OAS specifies OpenAPI documents in either YAML or JSON style.
 SFTI APIs follows the YAML style.
 Besides the general Schema (c.f.
 [Swagger documentation](https://swagger.io/specification/#schema)) we make some additional conventions for reasons of consistency.

+**Dicts/lists with dash style**
 Use just one item per line for any kind of lists and dictionaries to achieve a better readability.
 For example,
 ```
 enum: [a, b, c]